ladigitale/PublisherProxy/README.md

 const publisher = new Publisher(state);
 ```

-The publisher is a Javascript Proxy.
-This means that every modification on the publisher is reflected on the state.

 ### Be notified of any state change.

 This is used for example to trigger a save of the state for any change, or an api call if a filter has changed.